windwalker-io/ventoviro.github.io/.vaseman/entries/documentation/start/routing-controller.md

     controller: Flower\Controller\Sakura
 ```

-If you use browser open `/flower/sakura`, Windwalker will call `Flower\Controller\Sakura\GetController` and execute it.
+If you use browser open `/flower/sakura`, Windwalker will find `Flower\Controller\Sakura\GetController`  and execute it automatically.

-Why is `GetController`?
-Windwalker routing follows RESTful pattern to find action, and default method of browser is `GET`,
- so `GetController` will be matched.
-You can send `POST` request to `/flower/sakura`, the `SaveController` will be executed.

-This way will be more efficiently because we can reduce routes number to make routing more faster.

-## This is supported methods:
+The reason we locate `GetController` is because Windwalker routing supports RESTful protocal for that `Get` is commonly used as default http request method.

+If you send `Post` request then `SaveController` will be executed instead.
+This is more efficient and faster to the better routing performance.

+## Methods supported:

 | Method    | Mapped Controller |
 | --------- | --------------- |